-At the end of this post, we want you to feel more at ease about your decision to have bridesmaids without groomsmen or not.
+At the end of this post, we want you to feel more at ease about your decision to have bridesmaids without groomsmen.
 We will share some good reasons and some not-so-good reasons.

-The challenge is always making everyone happy, right?
+The challenge is always making everyone happy.
 We know that’s usually impossible, right?
-Instead, let’s think about this in terms of what we will want when we look back on our wedding 5-10 years from now.
+Instead, let’s think about what we will want when we look back on our wedding 5-10 years from now.

 Oh no, you’re thinking.
 I want bridesmaids, but my husband does not want to have any groomsmen.
 Well, keep reading for best practices for having bridesmaids but no groomsmen.

-Let’s be honest, besides the couple, the bridesmaids are really the heart of the wedding Why?
-Because they are supporting the bride whose preparation is usually more difficult and time-consuming than the groom’s This is not always the case but it is the case most of the time.
-The bride’s wardrobe, photos, and part in planning are usually greater and this requires more support.
+Besides the couple, the bridesmaids are the heart of the wedding.
+Why?
+Because they are supporting the bride, whose preparation is usually more difficult and time-consuming than the groom’s.
+This is not always the case, but it is most often.
+The bride’s wardrobe, photos, and part in planning are usually greater, requiring more support.

-The bridesmaids are really superheroes in not so much of a disguise there to help at a moment’s notice.
-So the point is that if you are considering not having bridesmaids just for balance or photos don’t.
+The bridesmaids are superheroes in not so much of a disguise there to help at a moment’s notice.
+So the point is that if you consider not having bridesmaids just for balance or photos, don’t.
 Go ahead and have your bridesmaids because you are going to need them.
 What you can do if you are thinking about how this will look is have the bridesmaids appear differently than in a traditional wedding.